Spasi/LWJGL-FX/README.md

 ![Screenshot](http://cloud.github.com/downloads/Spasi/LWJGL-FX/lwjgl_javafx.jpg)

+## How to Build

+This demo requires JDK 7 or higher and [Apache Ant](http://ant.apache.org/) to build and run.
+Also:

+- Download an LWJGL distribution and extract it in the lib folder.
+Preferably the latest [nightly build](http://ci.newdawnsoftware.com/job/LWJGL-git-dist/lastBuild/).
+- Open build.xml and set the first two properties, _JDK_ and _LWJGL\_PATH_ to the appropriate values.

+Then type _ant_ or _ant run_.

 ## Implementation Notes

 - **IMPORTANT**: This is a proof-of-concept demo and is not meant to be used in production.
 The performance overhead is horrible and burns tons of unnecessary